Last updated on November 11th, 2021 at 10:11 pm

 This recipe is originally from Jessica Gavin’s marinara sauce recipe.
 Now, let’s talk ingredients, tips, and steps,

-To make this sauce, you will need a 56 ounce whole peeled tomatoes, San Marzano recommended (as mentioned by Jessica Gavin).
+To make this sauce, you will need 56 ounce whole peeled tomatoes, San Marzano recommended (as mentioned by Jessica Gavin).
 And it does make sense!

-You do have to use the best ingredients when cooking if you want amazing and delicious dishes.
+You do have to use the best ingredients when cooking if you want unique and delicious dishes.
 Do not use crushed tomatoes, as a few cooks will do.
 Not the same taste at all!

 I used Noubess Hot and Spicy Mango with Herbs instead of crushed peppers or red pepper flakes because I wanted more flavor.
 By adding the Noubess sauce, the sauce is more flavorful and aromatic.
 Noubess’ sauces are very versatile and can be used in many dishes.
-You can manage the heat as long as you know the amount to use to obtain the flavor you want.
+You can manage the heat as long as you know the amount to obtain the flavor you want.

 I also added anchovies fillet and tomato paste.
 The anchovies are not overpowering and dissolve almost instantly.
-The anchovies and the spicy mango sauce definitely gave the sauce more flavor.
+The anchovies and the spicy mango sauce gave the sauce more flavor.

 How to use your sauce

 This homemade sauce is rich in flavor and exceptionally easy to make.
 You can use this sauce in stews and soups.
-It is the perfect based tomato sauce to make to cut down on your weeknight long cooking hours.
+It is the perfect based tomato sauce to make to cut down on your weeknight-long cooking hours.

-Here’s the recipe, it freezes well and you can leave it in the fridge for up to 5 days.
+Here’s the recipe; it freezes well, and you can leave it in the fridge for up to 5 days.
 Best to use a mason jar to freeze it.
 Be sure to let me know how you like this sauce.

 - 56 oz whole peeled tomatoes San Marzano recommended